amansingh108/animator/README.md

-# animator
+#Animator.
-Animate the working of various algorithms
+Animate the working of various algorithms.